LLNL/SSAPy/JOSS/paper.md

 propigation methods such as multiple-hypothesis tracking and has buit-in uncertainty qunatification via short orbit arc probabilisitic orbit determinarion methods and Monte Carlo simulation runs.
-The majority of SSAPy's methods are vectorized and parallaelizable allowing effective use of high performance computer systems.
-Finally, SSAPy has plotting functionality allowing users to visualize orbits and trajectories which is shown in Figure 1.
+The majority of SSAPy's methods are vectorized and parallaelizable allowing effective use of high performance computer (HPC) systems.
+Finally, SSAPy has plotting functionality allowing users to visualize orbits and trajectories, an example of which is shown in Figure 1.

 SSAPy has been used for the
 classification of cislunar [@Higgins2024] and closely spaced orbits [@Pruett2024] as